Inserting one edge into a simple drawing is hard: Extending an arrangement of pseudocircles is easy

 \begin{theorem} Given an arrangement $\mathcal{A}$ of $n$ pseudocircles and a pseudosegment~$\sigma$ intersecting each pseudocircle in ${\cal A}$ at most twice, it can be decided in time polynomial in $n$ whether there exists an extension of $\sigma$ to a pseudocircle $\Phi_\sigma$ such that that ${\cal A} \cup \{\Phi_\sigma\}$ is an arrangement of pseudocircles. \end{theorem}

-\begin{proof} Throughout this proof we write $ \overline{R} := \mathbb{R}^2 \setminus R $ for the \emph{complement} of a set $ R \subseteq \mathbb{R}^2 $.
 An arrangement (of pseudocircles) partitions the plane into \emph{vertices} (0-dimensional cells), \emph{edges} (1-dimensional cells), and \emph{faces} (2-dimensional cells).
-Since tangencies are not allowed, all vertices are proper crosings.
+Since tangencies are not allowed, all vertices are proper crossings.
+Note that an arrangement of $n$ pseudocircles has $O(n^2)$ complexity.
 Two arrangements are \emph{combinatorially equivalent} (or, \emph{isomorphic}) if the corresponding cell complexes are isomorphic, that is, if there is an incidence- and dimension-preserving bijection between their cells.
+The extention problem does not depend on the particular geometry of the arrangement, only on the combinatorial equivalence class.
+Therefore, we can assume that the input is this combinatorial description (of polynomial size in $n$).

-By possibly transforming $\mathcal{A}$ into an isomorphic arrangement while preserving the incidences of $\sigma$, we can assume without loss of generality that $\sigma$ is a horizontal segment.
+\begin{proof}[of Theorem~\ref{thm:pseudoeasy}] Throughout this proof we write $ \overline{R} := \mathbb{R}^2 \setminus R $ for the \emph{complement} of a set $ R \subseteq \mathbb{R}^2 $.
+By possibly transforming $\mathcal{A}$ into an isomorphic arrangement while preserving the incidences of $\sigma$, we can assume without loss of generality that an endpoint is incident with the unbounded cell and that the intersection points of~$\sigma$ with the pseudocircles in $\mathcal{A}$ are all proper crossings.
+Further, by possibly transforming the arrangement again into an isomorphic one, we can assume that $\sigma$ is a horizontal segment with the left endpoint incident with the unbounded cell.
 Let $u$ and $v$ be the left and right endpoints of $\sigma$, respectively.
-Further, we can assume that $u$ is incident with the unbounded cell and that the intersection points of $\sigma$ with the pseudocircles in $\mathcal{A}$ are all proper crossings.
 Our algorithm aims to compute a pseudocircle $\Phi_\sigma = \sigma \cup \sigma'$ such that ${\cal A} \cup \{\Phi_\sigma\}$ is an arrangement of pseudocircles, or determine that no such $\sigma'$ exists.
 We call $\sigma'$ an \emph{extension} of~$\sigma$.

 We partition the set of pseudocircles of $\mathcal{A}$ into three sets $\mathcal{C}_0 $, $\mathcal{C}_1$, and $\mathcal{C}_2$, where for each $i\in\{0,1,2\}$, $\mathcal{C}_i$ is the set of pseudocircles in $\mathcal{A}$ crossing $\sigma$ exactly~$i$ times.
-Note that $u$ lies outside all pseudocircles $\phi \in \mathcal{A}$ while $v$ lies outside of all $\phi \in \mathcal{C}_0 \cup \mathcal{C}_2$ and inside all $\phi \in \mathcal{C}_1$, that is, each $\phi \in \mathcal{C}_1$ separates $u$ and~$v$.
+Note that $u$ lies outside all pseudocircles $\phi \in \mathcal{A}$ while $v$ lies outside of all $\phi \in \mathcal{C}_0 \cup \mathcal{C}_2$ and inside all $\phi \in \mathcal{C}_1$, that is, each $\phi \in \mathcal{C}_1$ separates $u$ and $v$.
 Further, an extension $\sigma'$ must not cross any $\phi \in \mathcal{C}_2$, it needs to cross every $\phi \in \mathcal{C}_1$ exactly once, and it can cross each $\phi \in \mathcal{C}_0$ either twice or not at all.